-The two funds below showed the risks of pursuing such a market return strategy in that their margins of safety were depended on the market's performance.
-The Oppenheimer Disc Mid Grw A Fund, containing 89 stocks, underperformed market risk in years 2011 and 2014, whereas the Munder Growth Opps A Fund, containing 75 stocks, was even negative in 2011 and in 2015 underperformed the S&P500.
+The two funds below show the risks of pursuing such a market return strategy in that their margins of safety are depended on the market's performance.
+The Oppenheimer Disc Mid Grw A Fund, containing 89 stocks, underperformed market risk in years 2011 and 2014, whereas the Munder Growth Opps A Fund, containing 75 stocks, was even negative in 2011 and in 2015 is currently underperforming the S&P500.